-New Volkswagen ID.3 vs Tesla Model 3: specs comparison
+New Volkswagen ID.3 vs Tesla Model 3: rivals comparison

 How does Volkswagen’s electric ID.3 hatchback compare to the Tesla Model 3?